 At OU-2, in accordance with the requirements of the Consent Decree, the PRPs completed construction of a 450-gallon per minute groundwater treatment plant in late fall 2004 to cleanup the extended plume of contaminated groundwater in the Milford-Souhegan aquifer.
 The OU-2 groundwater remediation system continues to operate at an average rate of approximately 400 gpm with treated water being discharged to the subsurface and Souhegan River.
 The metals treatment system is effectively treating metals, being compliant with both surface water effluent discharge limits established by DES and design requirements of the system.

 A Feasibility Study which looks at various technologies and alternatives available to address the risks posed by the deep bedrock contamination has been initiated.
-The FS report for OU-3 is expected to be completed in 2014.
+The FS report is expected to be completed in 2015.